|153A.01||[Repealed, 1988 c 689 art 2 s 269]|

 After two years, upon application and evidence that the disqualifying behavior has ceased, the commissioner may restore or approve certification previously denied, rejected, revoked, or suspended, provided that the applicant has met all conditions and terms of any orders to which the applicant is a subject.

 Certification must be renewed annually.
-The commissioner shall mail a renewal notice to the dispenser's last known address by September 1 of each year.
-The notice must include a renewal application and notice of fees required for renewal.
+The commissioner shall mail a renewal notice to the dispenser's last known address on record with the commissioner by September 1 of each year.
 A dispenser is not relieved from meeting the renewal deadline on the basis that the dispenser did not receive the renewal notice.
 In renewing a certificate, a dispenser shall follow the procedures for applying for a certificate specified in subdivision 1.

 A certificate must be renewed effective November 1 of each year.
 To renew a certificate, an applicant must: